Repoformer: Selective Retrieval for Repository-Level Code Completion: Approach

-As shown in \cref{self-selective-rag-prompt}, the inference procedure of self-selective RAG is conveniently modeled as an extension to fill-in-the-middle \citep{bavarian2022efficient}.
+Implementation-wise, self-selective RAG's inference is conveniently modeled as an extension to fill-in-the-middle \citep{bavarian2022efficient}, with the entire process executed in a single left-to-right pass (\cref{self-selective-rag-prompt}).
 One advantage of this design is the \textit{flexibility}.
 The LM possesses the ability for RAG and fill-in-the-middle, and can seamlessly self-switch between the two when encountering different questions.
 Users can also easily adjust the ratio between the two through the retrieval threshold.
 Another advantage is its \textit{efficiency}.
-The selective decision overhead is only a single forward pass, a significant save compared to trial generation (such as \citet{jiang2023active}) or trial retrieval.
+The selective decision overhead is only a single forward pass, a significant save compared to making the retrieval decision via trial generation or trial retrieval.
 When the LM abstains from retrieval, it can directly proceed with generation and the retrieval overhead is completely avoided.